Mojang/brigadier/README.md

 the reason why is inside this exception map.

 ## Displaying usage info
-There's two forms of "usage strings" provided by this library, both require a target node.
+There are two forms of "usage strings" provided by this library, both require a target node.

 `getAllUsage(node, source, restricted)`  will return a list of all possible commands (executable end-points) under the target node and their human readable path.
 If `restricted`, it will ignore commands that `source` does not have access to.
 This will look like [`foo`, `foo <bar>`]